yixinyi/VARforPT/README.md

 Note that I didn't add housing price index into my VAR(1) model.
 That is due to the lack of quartely data of it (I have only yearly data).
 We can study its dependence with the yearly time series of the other variables by, e.g., the least squared error method, as it is how was done in the **vars** package for each equation in the VAR(1) model.

-Higher order models can also be used, but I think this doesn't improve much the long-term forecast anyways, so don't overfit the data and keep the structual dependecies simple.
+Higher order models can also be used, but I think this doesn't improve much the long-term forecast anyways, so it is better not to overfit the data and keep the structual dependecies simple.